dianeujeneza/DivaApp/README.md

 Just click start on the home page
 Next you will find diffent tabs
 Navigate through them to choose what you want
-The output is to listen to the music of your choice
+The output is to listen to the music of your choice.

 ## Technologies Used
 Java,Andoid